-- Let expert guides help you tally a great list of tropical butterflies, frogs, birds, and mammals - Immerse yourself in wildlife on a walk, or from your balcony or hammock ... photo ops abound - See and learn about the fascinating dynamics of a tropical rainforest - Explore the back side of the Panama Canal by boat - Find antbirds, Pheasant Cuckoo, and other secretive species along Panama's famous Pipeline Road - Spend five nights at Canopy Tower, and three nights at Canopy Lodge - Observe Geoffroy's Tamarin and Mantled Howler Monkey eye to eye on the Tower's top deck top-deck
+- Tally a great list of birds, butterflies, frogs, and mammals with expert guides - Immerse yourself in wildlife-on a walk, or from your balcony or hammock ... - See and learn about the fascinating dynamics of a Neotropical rainforest - Cross Gatun Lake to explore the Panama Canal by boat - Find antbirds, Pheasant Cuckoo, and other secretive species along Panama's famous Pipeline Road - Observe Geoffroy's Tamarin and Mantled Howler Monkey eye-to-eye - Bird in style from Canopy Tower's openair "Birdmobile"-yes! - Venture out on a nighttime birding excursion to see Spectacled Owl, Kinkajou, large insects, and more - Visit a colorful market for souvenirs and a conservation facility to see rare frogs - Opt to experience the Panama Canal by boat; pass through two locks